caido/documentation/src/concepts/essentials/workflows/js_in_caido.md

 The value inside the `{}` is the type.
 :::

-Using the comments as reference, you can view the declaration file to determine which methods are available to be called upon the custom type assigned to the parameter.
+Using the comments as reference, you can view the declaration file to determine which methods are available to be called upon.

 ::: warning NOTE
 JSDoc comments for function parameters do not directly assign types to the parameters themselves.
 Meaning they will not enforce or assign types during runtime.
 However they are used in Caido to provide autocompletion.
 As well as providing you with a reference.